Agni133/Reflectify-Daily-reflection-Motivation-/README.md

 - Get a random motivational quote from the system
 - Surprise dopamine hit to start your day

+### 💬 Graph System
+ - Shows the graph and activity of the user mood based of how many times user have been sad and

 ---

 ## 💡 Real-World Use Cases